Everything you do starts with your brand.

 When you're able to articulate what you're passionate about, your customers will be able to as well.
 Your why = why they buy.
 Not sure how to determine what your why is?
 Try these methods from Forbes.

-Brands like Microsoft, Warby Parker, and JetBlue have great mission and vision statements that guide and inspire the work they do... and they all have one thing in common.
-Their passion and why is clear and impactful.
+Brands like Microsoft, Warby Parker, and JetBlue have a great mission and vision statements that guide and inspire the work they do... and they all have one thing in common.
+Their passion and why are clear and impactful.

 2. Define Your Clear Brand Promise

 "15 minutes or less can save you 15% or more on car insurance."